Databricks

 Personal Access Token

-Launch Syntho and select Connect to a database, or under Create workspace, select Databricks.
-For a complete list of data connections, select More under From database.
+Launch Syntho and select Connect to a database, or Create workspace.
+Then select Databricks from Type under The connection details.
+For a complete list of data connections, click Type under The connection details.
 Then do the following:

 Enter the server hostname.